MuhammadAbdullah80/n8n-Backup-Workflows/README.md

 With these workflows, you can:
 - Back up your n8n workflows and credentials to GitHub.
+- Retrieve workflows and credentials from GitHub into n8n.
-- Keep everything version-controlled and recoverable.
+- Keep everything version-controlled, recoverable, and portable.
 - Avoid losing your data — especially important if you run n8n locally.
-- Use **n8n-Backup** for a simple all-in-one backup solution.
+- Use **n8n-Backup** for an all-in-one backup solution.
+- Use **n8n-Workflow-Retrieval** and **n8n-Credentials-Retrieval** for reliable restoration when needed.